pamo/pamo.github.io/pages/travel/ar/buenos-aires/index.md

 * [La Cabrera](http://4sq.com/oT2uRm): Solo dining escalated quickly here.
 Great service including some samples from the menu.
 Massive steaks and salads.
 Slept well that night.
 * [Boteco do Brasil](http://4sq.com/sIE0RG): My first Brazilian feijoada.
 Bar staff was quirky and attentive.
 Cash only!
 * [El Sanjuanino](http://4sq.com/t9MnzD): Voted #1 for empanadas on Foursquare, but, honestly, not worth the wait.
 Ordered a baked spicy beef empanada and the waiter decided to give me a fried one because they were swamped and didn't want to prep any more baked ones that late in the afternoon.
 * [SOCIAL Parrilla](http://4sq.com/1zcT3uC): Met up with SF friends and watched the Copa America finals.
 Had their mixed meat platter that included kidneys, cheeks, and some other organ meats.
-Chill game and dinner before flying back to the championship winner :cl_flag:
+Chill game and dinner before flying back to the championship winner.

 ## Coffee

 * [Lab Café](https://foursquare.com/v/lab-training-center--coffee-shop/542c714a498ed1d8ff638938): Brazilian baristas that know how to pull a shot.
 Only place that was consistently open throughout my weekend and early.
 * [Coffee Town](https://foursquare.com/v/coffee-town/50b0b9f0e4b04cb0a21732d3): Coffee in San Telmo Market.
 Not much else going on when I got there but it was a warm spot to hang out and have a coffee before heading back out in to the cold.
 * [Felix Felicis & Co](https://foursquare.com/v/felix-felicis--co/5516bb56498ec1fbae8d14ab): Harry Potter themed in the name with a few trinkets here and there to commemorate the books/movies.
-Lost one of my gloves here :anguished_face:
+Lost one of my gloves here :tired_face:
 * [LatteNte](https://foursquare.com/v/lattente/50a3c612e4b0b35f502fbb21): Coffee was alright.
 Bench like seating was somewhat uncomfortable.

 ## Activities

 * [Reebok Crossfit Tuluka Palermo](http://4sq.com/QO16wS): very nice gym.
 One of the very first Crossfit boxes in South America.
 Went a couple times before the rest of the city woke up.
+* [MALBA](https://foursquare.com/v/museo-de-arte-latinoamericano-de-buenos-aires-malba/4b37a2dbf964a520684325e3): Yoko Ono's [Dream Come True](http://www.malba.org.ar/evento/yoko-ono-dream-come-true/) exhibit was on display while I was there.
+* [Museo Evita](https://foursquare.com/v/museo-evita/4b05871af964a520e07f22e3): Evita Peron was a bad ass!
+I learned a lot about Argentina's history in general through this tiny museum.
+Definitely worth checking out.
+* [Reserva Ecológica & Costanera Sur](https://foursquare.com/v/reserva-ecol%C3%B3gica/4c0a76bf6071a593428cdf32): Walk along the palisade from the southern end up to the entrance of the reserve.
+Check the opening and closing times before you go though, I started too late and wasn't able to explore inside. :pensive: